Transcontinental railroad: South and Central America

+Panama

-The first railroad to directly connect two oceans (although not by crossing a broad "continental" land mass) was the Panama Rail Road.
+The first railroad to directly connect two oceans (although not by crossing a broad "continental" land mass) was the Panama Canal Railway.
 Opened in 1855, this 48 mi line was designated instead as an "inter-oceanic" railroad crossing Country at its narrowest point, the Isthmus of Panama, when that area was still part of Colombia.
 (Panama split off from Colombia in 1903 and became the independent Republic of Panama).
 By spanning the isthmus, the line thus became the first railroad to completely cross any part of the Americas and physically connect ports on the Atlantic and Pacific Oceans.
 Given the tropical rain forest environment, the terrain, and diseases such as malaria and cholera, its completion was a considerable engineering challenge.
 The construction took five years after ground was first broken for the line in May, 1850, cost eight million dollars, and required more than seven thousand workers drawn from "every quarter of the globe."

 This railway was built to provide a shorter and more secure path between the United States' East and West Coasts.
 This need was mainly triggered by the California Gold Rush.
 Over the years the railway played a key role in the construction and the subsequent operation of the Panama Canal, due to its proximity to the canal.
 Currently, the railway operates under the private administration of the Panama Canal Railroad Company, and its upgraded capacity complements the cargo traffic through the Panama Canal.